Wayne2112/hello-world/README.md

 Test repository to see how GitHub works

-Following lines added for branch "readme-edits" typing away and then saving
+Following lines added for branch "readme-edits" typing away and then saving ... the original wording was "Test repository to see how GitHub works"